Kyriosity/use-dev/README+/decisions/README+/think_in_tasks/README.md

 \_______________
 </details>

 This technique looks attractive when <mark>$`(performance/hit)*probability`$</mark> is too low.
-Being advanced we may think of making an on-the-fly reevaluation of this formula to unleash the lazy, which implies a smart realization of the next technique - _preloading_.
+Being advanced, we may think of making an on-the-fly reevaluation of this formula to unleash the lazy, which implies a smart realization of the next technique - _preloading_.

 #### Examples?

 Consider custom number sequences (relying on previous values).
 The first must be easy to calculate unconditionally while attributing as lazy the next ones when it's getting harder to compute.
-When the computer is idle, next _lazy_ number gets calculated to have a reasonable supply (say of a hundred in sequence).
+When the computer is idle, the next _lazy_ number gets calculated to have a reasonable supply (say of a hundred in sequence).

 ### Preloading: praise and critique